hotpocket/e15ed0/README.md

 The original challenge instructions are cached [here](./orig_challenge.mhtml)

 ### API Calls
-The original [the mock service](https://github.com/mosaic-avantos/frontendchallengeserver) is now served by NextJS via a url that conforms to [the doc](https://api.avantos-dev.io/docs#/operations/action-blueprint-graph-get).
+The original [mock service](https://github.com/mosaic-avantos/frontendchallengeserver) is now served by NextJS via a url that conforms to [the doc](https://api.avantos-dev.io/docs#/operations/action-blueprint-graph-get).
 Following the example from the mock service the params are ignored however, and instead the static `graph.json` file is returned.

 In contrast to the mock service, which would return a 404 if an unhandled http method was called, this NextJS service will return a 405 Method Not Allowed.